Alternative

 No self-hosting

 Mintlify is SaaS-only.
 Your documentation is served from their infrastructure.
 You can't run it on your own servers, behind your own firewall, or in an air-gapped environment.
-For regulated industries — healthcare, finance, government, defence — this can be a dealbreaker.
+For regulated industries (healthcare, finance, government, defense) this can be a dealbreaker.

 If Mintlify has an outage, your docs have an outage.
-If they change their terms, you comply or migrate.
-If they shut down, your docs disappear.
-Sourcey builds to a directory of static HTML files.
-Those files work forever, on any web server, with no external dependency.
+If the terms change, you comply or migrate.
+A shutdown makes your docs disappear entirely.
+Sourcey builds a directory of static HTML files that work forever, on any web server, with no external dependency.

 04